 Recreational fishing is a popular activity in Western Australia, with an estimated 643 000 people fishing recreationally in the state (Government of Western Australia 2013).
 Most of the activity is in Perth and the surrounding area.
 Recreational fishing makes a significant contribution to the state economy and attracts thousands of visitors to regional Western Australia each year (Government of Western Australia 2013).
 There is also a large charter boat sector providing recreational fishing experiences to local, interstate and international tourists.

-In 2010–11, the most recent year for which regional data are available, the plantation area in the Western Australia – Outback region was approximately 62,400 hectares, comprised of approximately 57,000 hectares of hardwood plantations and 5,400 hectares of softwood plantations.
-The main hardwood species planted is blue gum (Eucalyptus globulus) and the main softwood species planted are maritime pine (Pinus pinaster) and radiata pine (P.radiata).
-In addition, in 2012, there were 15–23,000 hectares of commercial sandalwood plantations in Australia, mostly in the Western Australia – Outback region.
+In 2014–15, the most recent year for which regional data are available, the plantation area in the Outback region of Western Australia was 52,200 hectares, comprised of 46,400 hectares of hardwood plantations and 5,600 hectares of softwood plantations.
+The main hardwood species planted is blue gum (Eucalyptus globulus) and the main softwood species planted are maritime pine (Pinus pinaster) and radiata pine (Pinus radiata).
+In 2012, there were an estimated 15,000–23,000 hectares of commercial sandalwood plantations in Australia, mostly in the Outback region of Western Australia.

-In 2011, there were approximately 13.3 million hectares of native forests in the Western Australia – Outback region, comprised mainly of Eucalypt medium woodland (4.6 million hectares), Eucalypt mallee woodland (4.4 million hectares), Acacia (3.1 million hectares), Eucalypt low woodland (740,600 hectares), Mangrove (105,500 hectares) and Casuarina (88,200 hectares) forest types.
-Approximately 5.1 million hectares of the native forests are leased and 2.7 million hectares are in nature conservation reserves.
+In 2011, there were 13.3 million hectares of native forests in the Outback region, comprised mainly of Eucalypt medium woodland (4.6 million hectares), Eucalypt mallee woodland (4.4 million hectares), Acacia (3.1 million hectares), Eucalypt low woodland (740,600 hectares), Mangrove (105,500 hectares) and Casuarina (88,200 hectares) forest types.
+There were 5.1 million hectares of the native forests leased and 2.7 million hectares in nature conservation reserves.
 The main native forest industry is in the south west of the region.
-There are no timber processing industries in the Western Australia – Outback region.
+There are no timber processing industries in the Outback region.

 ABS 2017, Population by Age and Sex, Regions of Australia, 2016, cat. no. 3235.0 Australian Bureau of Statistics, Canberra, accessed 19 September 2017.